 Richards is said to be a political prisoner who was framed to keep him quiet or to prevent him from fighting against the New World Order.
 It is surprising how much Mark appears to be tied to the people he claims to fight.
 For instance, Mark maintains that he continues to have high level contacts and reports to a secret part of the military (Cassidy, 10th Interview.)
 Jo Ann states that even from prison Mark is on the highest levels of the Republican National Committee.
 (Super Soldier interview, Nov.
 2018.)
 If the Secret Space Program did not want Mark to resign and participated in framing Mark to keep him quiet, it clearly has not worked.

+It is a true crime story with an alien twist.
 There is no reason to regard Richards as anything but just another prisoner with a bent toward fantasy and science fiction.

 Email SpaceCapn .
 This site is a work in progress that is updated or revised on an ongoing basis.
 It is an independent project that began with The Story of Captain Mark Richards on the google platform.
 The views expressed here are own and we do not necessarily endorse any quoted statement or linked site.